Stem cell and bone marrow transplants

 Speak to your doctor before booking a holiday.
 Most people can go away but to begin with it’s best to stay in the UK.
 You can’t travel by plane if your platelets are too low.

 After the first year, you can go where you like.
-But you might need to avoid having some vaccinations.
+But you need to avoid having some vaccinations.
+And following an allogenic transplant Open a glossary item, you should not have live vaccinations.

 You may also be able to get a free Global Health Insurance Card (GHIC) if you are travelling in Europe.
 You can apply for this online on the NHS website.

-Read more about travel insurance and the GHIC card
+Find out more about getting travel insurance and how to get a GHIC

 When on holiday (or outdoors at home in the summer) you need to take care in the sun.
 Your skin is more sensitive after chemotherapy or radiotherapy, and can burn more easily.
 If you have graft versus host disease (GvHD) of the skin, the sun could make it worse.